igemsoftware2021/TUDelft_iGEM_2021/hardware/README.md

 # Hardware module

 This module contains all the files that are needed to operate the dedicated read-out device.
 Additionaly, some files are included that can be used to test if the hardware is working properly.
-For a full building guide of the device, visit the contribution page of our wiki ([click here](/[modeling/env_requirements](https://2021.igem.org/Team:TUDelft/Contribution))).
+For a full building guide of the device, visit the contribution page of our wiki ([click here](https://2021.igem.org/Team:TUDelft/Contribution)).

 ## Usage

 To run the source code you should install Python and install the required libraries.
-The required libraries can be found in the folder `hardware/env_requirements` ([click here](/modeling/env_requirements)) and can be installed with Python pip: use `requirements.txt` and install the libraries with the help of *pip*.
+The required libraries can be found in the file `requirements.txt` ([click here](/hardware/requirements.txt)).
+The required libraries can be installed with Python *pip*.
 For help, see [here](https://pip.pypa.io/en/stable/user_guide/#requirements-files).

 The library required for the APDS9930 sensor can be installed as follows:
 ```